cristhian891/direct-ferries-e2e/README.md

 ## Possible Enhancements ( PART 2)

-These are the main improvemnents that I can think of to make on this framework.
-It is always important to adjust any of these improvements with any context and requirements the project needs alog the way.
+These are the main improvements that I can think of to make on this framework.
+It is always important to adjust any of these improvements with any context and requirements the project needs along the way.

 - **Test Data Management:** Use fixtures or external files for test data.
   For example all valid usernames and passwords can be store in external files.
 Product categorization or test products. etc.